How to use this tool

 However, because the user interface on twitter.com is frequently redesigned and constantly tweaked, it is quite common to hear of Twitter users inadvertently blocking people.
 So if your friend asks you: have you blocked me?, this tool gives you a quick way of checking.

 Blocking too many accounts?
-Try the alternative view
+Try the 100-per-page view

 The Twitter API calls to show your blocking list are rate-limited to 15 calls per user in any 15 minute period.
 Each call returns 100 users, so 1500+ blocked accounts are too many to show from this page.
 An alternative view is under development, which shows a page of 100 users at a time.
 You can try this method at: http://test.blockedby.me